qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 ## Testing

-There are two types of test run by Gitea: Unit tests and Integration Tests.
+There are two types of test run by RIA Hub: Unit tests and Integration Tests.

 ### Unit Tests